 But if you’re traveling around and want to find decent Italian beaches area boasting all the amenities, clean water, sandy beaches and lifeguards...well, leave that to the Bandiera Blu - Blue Flag.
 They are an international organization that endeavors to educate the masses on environmental awareness, even if that might mean simply, don’t leave your litter on the beach when you roll up your towels at the end of the day.
 There are over 200 municipalities across Italy and 416 beaches or boat marinas and landings waving their Bandiera Blu flag.

 These are places not only welcoming tourists, but also taking care that waste and water are properly disposed of and the beaches are tidy, too.
 Commercial fishing ports are ranked by the bandiera blu as are those stabilimenti with rows of beach chairs seemingly lined in pews to worship at Neptune’s trident.
 The initiative is overseen by the FEE – Foundation for Environmental Education and is focused on environmental sustainability.

 Following, is the listing from North to South of the beaches marked with the Bandiera Blu.

-You can always check with their website on marinas or other ports in Italy, or worldwide:
+You can always check the Italian beaches with their website on marinas or other ports in Italy, or worldwide: